 A male/female relationship in Latin Dance should sustain the illusion and leave something to the spectators’ imagination.
 It contains a semblance of reality that we can identify but not so clearly presented that we can only put it into words.

-Choreographers who are dance teachers and have the most influence on the dancers’ performance need to understand abstraction as an aspect of the creative act.
+Choreographers have the most influence on the dancers’ performance.
+They need to understand abstraction as an aspect of the creative act.

 When an idea is to represent a cape, one first has to learn to lift the abstracted qualities, the lines shapes, and rhythms from the source of motivation.

-Secondly, the abstracted qualities need to be removed from their everyday setting.
+Secondly, we need to remove the abstracted qualities from their everyday setting.
 In the Paso-Doble the “cape” is not in the bullfight arena and is not a “real” cape.
-It is symbolized through the female dancer, who remains female and is not in the arena.
+The female dancer simbolizes it.
+She remains female and is not in the arena.
 She creates the illusion of a cape.

-Thirdly the choreographer has to organize those lines, shapes, and rhythms into a form that holds the original concept in an abstracted way.
-When not abstracted and the woman tries to “represent” the cape as literally as possible, it can become comical rather than illusionary.
-Although this example is obvious, the same applies in more subtle representations like the flirting behavior of the male/female, and the creation of the characterization of each dance.
+Thirdly, the choreographer has to organize those lines, shapes, and rhythms into a form that holds the original concept in an abstracted way.
+When the woman tries to “represent” the cape as literally as possible, it can become comical rather than illusionary.
+Although this example is obvious, the same applies in more subtle representations like the flirting behavior of the male/female or the creation of the characterization of each dance.

 The dance should sustain an illusion, and not endeavor to represent the idea literally.
-The illusion contains and is created by the abstracted elements manifest through the shape and form of a moving human being and therefore embodies feeling which is symbolic.
+The illusion contains and is created by the abstracted elements manifest through the shape and form of a moving human being.
+Therefore it embodies feeling which is symbolic.